SCHENECTADY INNER CITY MINISTRY

 The annual CROP Walk is a celebration to fight hunger locally and overseas, and SICM is a lead organizer for the event.
 Walkers find sponsors for a financial pledge.
 The event is held the first Sunday in May.

-Last summer SICM served children and youth at 22 locations across the city, including at several of the city’s parks, including Quackenbush, Jerry Burrell, Central, Hillhurst, Wallingford, and Front Street Pool.
+Last summer SICM served children and youth at 23 locations across the city, including at several of the city’s parks, including Steinmetz, Quackenbush, Jerry Burrell, Central, Hillhurst, and Wallingford.
 Lunch was also provided at two of the city’s municipal housing locations: Yates Village and Steinmetz Homes.
 Our church sites included Faith United Methodist Church (Eastern & Brandywine), Trinity Lutheran Church (Central State Street cluster, Furman Street), Friendship House (955 State Street), Mt.
 Olivet (Strong Street), Faith Deliverance Tabernacle (Ostrander St.), and two new church sites: Christian Empowerment Center (Chrisler Ave.), and State Street Presbyterian Church (Catherine and State Streets).
-Our remaining sites are: the Schenectady Public Library (Clinton St.), and the Hamilton Hill Arts Center (Schenectady St.) Also new last summer was a site at the Schenectady Museum (miSci) on Nott Terrance, as well as a mobile site that traveled to different locations around the city.
+Our remaining sites are: the Schenectady Public Library (Clinton St.), and the Hamilton Hill Arts Center (Schenectady St.) Also new last summer was a site at the Schenectady Museum (miSci) on Nott Terrance, as well as two mobile units that traveled to 12 different locations around the city.

-If you are interested in volunteering for the Summer Lunch Program, please contact Allison Williams at 374-2683.
+If you are interested in volunteering for the Summer Lunch Program, please contact Rachel Curtis at 374-2683.

 AIDSWalk, last Saturday in September, Washington Park Lakehouse, Albany